kaikai-org/KaikaiAppMeetTranscript/README.md

 ## License

-This project is licensed under the Kaikai License - see the LICENSE file for details.
+This project is licensed under the Kaikai License.

 ## Acknowledgements